 A home should look its best before going on the market.
 Besides cleaning the inside and updating the landscape, how much work should homeowners put into a house they’re trying to sell?
 Is home remodeling a good idea?

 Generally speaking, homeowners are unlikely to recoup the cost of major renovations, but some projects do pay off.
-Here are three changes to consider that could help a home sell faster, at a better sale price.
+Here are three changes to consider that could help a home sell faster—and at a better price.

 (Looking to spruce up your home before selling?
 Contact the experts at Peak Custom Remodeling to get started!)

-A good kitchen is a major selling point, so it should be a top priority for homeowners looking to make an upgrade.
+A good kitchen is a major selling point, so it should be a top priority for homeowners looking to upgrade.

 Avoid installing new appliances, such as stoves and water heaters, if the old ones are still working.
-It is almost always a better choice to refurbish rather than to install new materials.
+It is almost always better to refurbish rather than install new materials.

 Instead, consider refacing the cabinets and replacing the countertops.
-Upgrading faucets and cabinet pulls are small changes that can have a major aesthetic impact.
+Upgrading faucets and cabinet pulls are small changes that can have a significant aesthetic impact.

-Refinishing wood flooring or cleaning the carpet are relatively inexpensive improvements, but they can significantly improve the home’s appearance and make it more attractive to potential buyers.
+Refinishing wood flooring or cleaning the carpet are relatively inexpensive improvements.
+Still, they can significantly improve the home’s appearance and make it more attractive to potential buyers.
 New paint is also a cheaper way to upgrade rooms.

 Like the kitchen, try to improve what is already installed rather than making costly replacements.
-However, if the carpet is pretty old and worn, it might be worth the cost of replacing.
+However, if the carpet is old and worn, it might be worth replacing.

 For most buyers, the exterior of the home is just as important as the interior, so it should get just as much attention from the seller.
-Homeowners should make sure they keep the lawn and other landscaping in good condition, trim trees, and remove debris from the roof.
+Homeowners should ensure they keep the lawn and other landscaping in good condition, trim trees, and remove debris from the roof.

-It may also be a good idea to replace the siding, or at least give it a new paint job.
-Consider replacing a worn out front door, as well.
+Replace the siding, or at least give it a new paint job, and consider replacing a worn-out front door, as well.